 The father criticises the narrator for crying, though the criticism is for the crying, not for the immoral actions against Doodle.
 As far as the father is concerned, it’s great that Doodle can walk now.

 It’s fully up to the reader to extrapolate that the narrator feels the way he does about Doodle because Doodle is failing to live up to society’s idea of a man.
 And that these ideas come down from their father.

 Justification: The main character vehemently defends their own actions.Doodle was both tired and frightened.

 He slipped on the mud and fell.
 I helped him up, and he smiled at me ashamedly.
 He had failed and we both knew it.
 He would never be like the other boys at school.

-Battle The final conflict that decides the goal.
+Battle: The final conflict that decides the goal.
 Regardless of who wins, the audience learns which values and ideas are superior.

 The narrator must choose whether to run home through the rain and lightning, or to go back and help his own brother.
 He chooses to run without his brother.
-So he makes the immoral decision, according to common decency.
+So he makes an immoral decision, according to common decency.